nutanix/Automation/nutanix-cluster-info/README.rst

 "As-built" documentation script for use with Nutanix Prism Central 5.5.0.6 or later.

+High-level testing has been carried out on AOS versions from 5.5.0.6 to 5.8.1.
+Later versions may cause unpredictable results.

 Disclaimer
 ----------

-This is *not* a production-grade script.
+This is **not** a production-grade script.
 Please make sure you add appropriate exception handling and error-checking before running it in production.
 See note re versions below, too.

 Author
 ------